codenameriri/EEGJ/README.md

 In addition to running EEGJ, the computer was also running Ableton Live.
 A set was created with several instrument tracks, each one mapped to an instrument/channel.
 MIDI data was generated in Processing and sent to Ableton using a [virtual MIDI bus](https://www.ableton.com/en/articles/using-virtual-MIDI-buses-live/).
 Our set can be found here: [http://bencentra.com/portfolio/eegj/EEGJ_SET.zip](http://bencentra.com/portfolio/eegj/EEGJ_SET.zip)

 ### Code

+#### Complete Setup Steps

+1. Ensure your virtual MIDI bus is set up and running
+2. Run Ableton Live and open the EEGJ Set
+3. Plug in the MindFlex and pressure sensor Arduinos
+4. Open EEGJ in Processing and click "Run"

 #### Setup and Dependencies